 - Pinch of white or black pepper (optional)

 - 2 teaspoons finely chopped fresh rosemary, plus extra sprigs for garnish

 - 3 tablespoons chilled unsalted butter, cut into small pieces

-- 1 cup finely grated (2 1/2 ounces) Parmigiano Reggiano cheese
+- 1 cup finely grated (2 1/2 ounces) Parmigiano Reggiano

 - 5 tablespoons sour cream

 - 1 large egg white, lightly beaten (optional — this is if you want to do the pretty rosemary garnish)